Zanana-med/Born2BeRoot/README.md

 **THE PROCESS IS KILLED SUCCESSFULLY!**

 ->The best thing you can do now remove the ufw and reinstall it again, if the port 68 still exist just delete it using the `ufw delete X` command (`X` is the line number of the port 68.
-//TODO : When configuring again capture this ufw delete step!

 Let's remove completely the **ufw** service :
 <p align="center">